dxuk/AzureWorkshops/Azure Workshop Edinburgh 26th April 2018 serverless/readme.md

 This workshop will explore microservices, containers and serverless computing and how Microsoft Azure supports these various platforms and programming models

-..*Azure “Platform as a Service”
+- Azure “Platform as a Service”
-..*Azure Container Service (AKS) for Kubernetes ..*Azure Service Fabric
+- Azure Container Service (AKS) for Kubernetes
+- Azure Service Fabric
-..*Azure Functions
+- Azure Functions

 So, if are you working with a monolith application architecture and keen to learn how you can decompose it into discreet microservices, or are about to embark on a new project and interested in Microservices and need help to decide on a strategy, then this is the workshop for you.